-Don't Miss These 14 Insurance-Related Tax Deductions for 2019
+Don't Miss the Top 10 Insurance-Related Tax Deductions for 2021

 While paying for insurance premiums and medical expenses can be a pain, you might be able to get some of that money back with these insurance-related tax deductions for both personal insurance and business-related insurance.

-Make sure you talk with your tax advisor or accountant to make sure you qualify for them – tax laws are ever-changing, and yes – they’re a bit complicated!
-Without further ado, here are some great ways to get insurance-related tax cuts based on 2018 tax laws, which you’ll be filing in 2019.
+Make sure you talk with your tax advisor or accountant to make sure you qualify for them – tax laws are ever-changing — and yes, they’re a bit complicated!
+Here are some great ways to get insurance-related tax cuts based on 2020 tax laws, which you’ll be filing in 2021.

 1) Medical Expenses